 - Courting Gender Justice: Russia, Turkey, and the European Court of Human Rights, co-authored with Valerie Sperling, with contribution by Melike Sayoglu.
-Oxford University Press, 2019.
+New York: Oxford University Press, 2019.

 - Global Commons, Domestic Decisions: The Comparative Politics of Climate Change, co-edited with Kathryn Harrison.
 Cambridge, MA: MIT Press, 2010.
 I co-authored the introduction and conclusion with Harrison and the chapter on Russia with Laura Henry.

 - Funding Civil Society: Foreign Assistance and NGO Development in Russia.
 Stanford, CA: Stanford University Press, 2006.